HduDBSI/Dataset4TD/SATD detectors/XGBoost/README.md

 # Reproduction
-The code is reproduced from XGBoost (["Multiclass Classification for Self-Admitted Technical Debt Based on XGBoost"](https://doi.org/10.1145/3447247.)), whose authors did not share their code.
+The code is reproduced from XGBoost (["Multiclass Classification for Self-Admitted Technical Debt Based on XGBoost"](https://doi.org/10.1145/3447247.)), whose authors did not share their code in the paper.

 # Results
 As the paper XGBoost (["Multiclass Classification for Self-Admitted Technical Debt Based on XGBoost"](https://doi.org/10.1145/3447247.)) focused on muticlass classification task for SATD, there are no binary classification results in their paper.
 Therefore, we only show the results of our reproduced model.